Male Pattern Baldness: How To Care And Cure It?

 Dutasteride (Rx)

 It is a drug similar to the Finasteride used for baldness treatment.
-This is an oral medicine that inhibits DHT production from 5ar-2 enzymes slightly better than Finasteride.
+This oral medicine inhibits DHT production from 5ar-2 enzymes slightly better than Finasteride.
 However, this medicine is not approved by the FDA as a safe hair growth medicine as it can result in side effects that may even give rise to severe neurological issues.

 Minoxidil (Rx)